Updated Jul 6, 2026§ For Vehicles

 The mobile app gives you real-time location and basic alerts on the go.
 It works, but the design feels dated compared to apps from Vyncs or Bouncie.
 Geofence setup on the app is clunky enough that MOTOsafety's own support team recommends using the web portal instead.

 One positive: the app sends push notifications reliably.
-During our testing, every speed alert and geofence crossing triggered a notification within 1-2 minutes.
+Speed alerts and geofence crossings generally trigger a notification within 1-2 minutes of the event.

 Vehicle Maintenance Reminders